polito/students-app/SECURITY.md

 If you need to report a security issue DO NOT open an issue on GitHub.

-Instead, send an email to ictsec.areait@polito.it with a subject beginning with _[Students App]_.
+Instead, send an email to CyberSecurity@polito.it with a subject beginning with _[Students App]_.